Zero Net Energy - Controlling and Monitoring

 Informing yourself about each appliance

-An inexpensive way to find out how much electricity a particular appliance is performing is to use a Kill-a-watt plug in meter.
+An inexpensive way to find out how much electricity a particular appliance is using is to use a Kill-a-watt plug in meter.
 Being conscious about which appliances take the most energy prompts you to use that appliance less often and will save you some energy.
 Equally it stops you sitting in the dark because you are trying to save on lighting energy when it is way less significant than using your oven once a day.

-Another example is people who suffer the inconvenience of unplugging their TV when not in use rather than use the remote control standby mode.
+Another example is people who suffer the inconvenience of unplugging their TV when not in use rather than using the remote control standby mode.
 A TV in standby mode uses hardly any energy and anyway any heat energy produced is within the house envelope so is reducing the energy needed by the heating system.